bucs110FALL22/final-project-carlos-and-keaghan/README.md

         * ![class diagram](assets/class_diagram.jpg)
 * Classes
-    * << You should have a list of each of your classes with a description. >>
+    * << You should have a list of each of your classes with a description. >> *Class Player*
+-health(int) - The amount of lives the player has to play -speed(int) - This is the speed the player will move throughout the game and it remains constant -image(str) - This is where the player will get its image, it imports the image from a seperate file -movement - This is in order to allow the player to move in four different directions *Class Timer*
+-This class will be used to record the time it takes for the player to complete the maze *Class maze_generator*

 ## Project Structure and File List